usb2snes/emulator-networkaccess/Protocol-1.0 preview.md

 Be careful that these value can be changed between 2 games for the same core.
 For example SNES games have differents SRAM size.

+A size of 0 can mean the memory is currently unavailable, like if no game is loaded the rom size is likely 0.

 ### CORE_READ `<memory_name>` [`<offset>` [`<size>` [`<offset2>` `<size2>` ....]]]